k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ### Fabric functions
-To understand the different types of project functions that can be developed and used, read  this article article about [Project Functions](/articles/07_table_population/08_project_functions.md).
+To understand the different types of project functions that can be developed and used, read  this article about [Project Functions](/articles/07_table_population/08_project_functions.md).

 - [LUDB functions](/articles/07_table_population/09_creating_an_LUDB_function.md) that can be invoked from within an SQL query.
-- [Project functions](/articles/07_table_population/10_creating_a_project_function.md) added to the project implementation to perform complex data manipulations or to execute queries on a specific instance.
+- [Project functions](/articles/07_table_population/10_creating_a_project_function.md) that can be added to the project implementation to perform complex data manipulations or to execute queries on a specific instance.